Updated: Nov 3, 2021

 There is no doubt that our use of technology during the Coronavirus Lockdown made our lives more connected and easier.
 It seems the norm now to say “let’s just jump onto a Zoom call” to have a discussion.

-We have been counting up the number of Zoom or MS Team calls that we participate on each week.
-We were amazed that before we got to the end of Wednesday, we were already in double digits.
-Our clients and suppliers are sharing similar stories, and some can get to double figures even earlier in the week!
+During one lockdown, we counted up the number of Zoom or MS Team calls that we participated on in a week and were amazed that before we got to Thursday, we were already in double digits.
+Our clients and suppliers shared similar stories, and some could get to double figures even earlier in the week!

-There have been a number of studies and articles recently about “Zoom Fatigue” and the affect it is having on individual’s mental health.
-In a recent National Geographic article about ‘Zoom fatigue’, a professor from Pennsylvania describes the exhaustion she felt after teaching her class over Zoom.
+There were a number of studies and articles about “Zoom Fatigue” and the affect it is having on individuals' mental health.
+In a National Geographic article about ‘Zoom fatigue’, a professor from Pennsylvania described the exhaustion she felt after teaching her class over Zoom.
 We can relate to that for sure!

 When on a video call, many people feel that they need to be constantly attentive and looking at the screen, so that everyone can see that they are engaged.
-In the old fashioned physical meeting (remember those?) you wouldn’t be expected to keep eye contact with everyone else in the meeting.
+In physical meetings, you aren’t expected to keep eye contact with everyone else in the meeting.